-Are you seeing the ‘Windows could not Update the Computer’s Boot Configuration‘ error message while trying to upgrade to Windows 10 or trying to install an update?
+Are you seeing the ‘Windows could not Update the Computer’s Boot Configuration‘ error message while trying to upgrade to Windows 10 or windows 11 or trying to install an update?
 If you are indeed seeing this error message, there is nothing to worry about.
 You have to follow these easy instructions.

 You have to recover the corrupted boot configuration from Windows RE.

 But, at first, you have to access the Windows Recovery Environment.